Biographies Characteristics Analysis

 (Cape Agulhas)

-14. Is it true that in India one can dream with open eyes without going to bed?
+14. Is it true that in India you can have a dream with with open eyes without going to bed?

-(Yes, because the Son is a river in India, the right tributary of the Ganges)
+(Yes, after all, the Son is a river in India, the right tributary of the Ganges)

 15. Where are the bridges with streets, parks, houses, schools, hospitals, shops, factories?

-(In the Czech Republic - the city of Most, in Belarus - the city of Bridges)
+(In the Czech Republic - the city of Most, in Belarus - the city of Mosty)

 16. Which sea bay does each geographer consider his own?

-(Geographa Bay in the Indian Ocean off the southwest coast of Australia)
+(Geographa Bay in Indian Ocean off the southwest coast of Australia)

 17. Where does the “parliamentary river” flow?

-(In the Russian Federation and Ukraine, the Seim River flows - the left tributary of the Desna.
-The Seim is the name of the parliament in some countries)
+(The Seim River, the left tributary of the Desna, flows in the Russian Federation and Ukraine.
+Seim is the name of parliament in some countries)

-18. The name of which Siberian river do all children pronounce even in the cradle, long before they get acquainted with geography?
+18. The name of which river in Siberia is pronounced by all children in the cradle, long before learning about geography?

 20. Name the “smartest” mountain range in the world.